pranshuag9/xlsx2vcf-converter/README.md

 Command is as follows: python3 convert.py fileName.xlsx

-I tested this program on 2500 contacts and it works fine.
+I tested this program on 2500 contacts and it works fine on importing to mobile.